Youakim Moubarac

-Youakim Moubarac (July 20, 1924 – May 24, 1995) was a Lebanese French scholar.
-He was an Islamologist, an Arabist and a disciple of the Orientalist Louis Massignon and of philosopher Louis Gardet.
-A Maronite priest, Moubarac dedicated his life and major works to interfaith dialogue between Christianity and Islam, to Arab and Lebanese causes, to the unity of the Church and to the Maronite Church Antiochian heritage.
+Youakim Moubarac (July 20, 1924 – May 24, 1995) was a Lebanese-French scholar and Maronite priest.
+An Islamologist, Arabist and disciple of the Orientalist Louis Massignon and the philosopher Louis Gardet, he worked on interfaith dialogue between Christianity and Islam, on Arab and Lebanese causes, on the unity of the Church, and on the Maronite Church's Antiochian heritage.

+Born into a Maronite clerical family in Kfarsghab, Moubarac trained for the priesthood in Lebanon and France and was ordained in 1947.
+He served as Massignon's secretary, taught Classical Arabic at the Institut Catholique de Paris and other universities, and attended the Second Vatican Council in the Maronite delegation.
+From 1975 he supported Palestinian and Lebanese causes, and in the late 1980s he helped prepare the Maronite synod and began restoring the Qannoubine monastery.
+His writings include the multi-volume Pentalogie Islamo-chrétienne (1972) and Pentalogie antiochienne (1984).

 Biography

 Youakim Moubarac was born in Kfarsghab, Lebanon to a Maronite clerical family.
 His father, Antoun, and grandfather, Youssef, were Maronite priests serving in the Kadisha Valley, a holy place in the Maronite tradition.
-His maternal grandfather Nemtallah Samia was also a priest.
+His maternal grandfather, Nemtallah Samia, was also a priest.

 Early life

-After ecclesiastic studies in the Maronite Seminary of Ghazir and the Université Saint-Joseph, Beirut, Lebanon, Moubarac was sent in October 1945 to France by his superiors.
-Once his studies ended in the Seminary of Saint Sulpice, Paris, he was ordained a priest on June 29, 1947, in Lebanon.
-In 1948, he was authorized by the Maronite Patriarch to continue his studies at the Institut Catholique de Paris.
-In that same year, he was assigned to Saint Séverin in the Latin Quarter, where he stayed for 18 years.
+After ecclesiastical studies at the Maronite Seminary of Ghazir and the Université Saint-Joseph in Beirut, Moubarac was sent to France in October 1945 by his superiors.
+After completing his studies at the Seminary of Saint Sulpice in Paris, he was ordained a priest on June 29, 1947, in Lebanon.
+In 1948, the Maronite Patriarch authorized him to continue his studies at the Institut Catholique de Paris.
+The same year, he was assigned to Saint-Séverin in the Latin Quarter, where he remained for 18 years.

-Expanded description
+Career

-In 1951, he presented his first Ph.D. thesis Abraham dans le Coran and joined as a researcher the Centre national de la recherche scientifique, the largest public research organization in France.
+In 1951, he presented his first doctoral thesis, Abraham dans le Coran, and joined the Centre national de la recherche scientifique (CNRS) as a researcher.

-From 1950 till 1962, Fr.
-Moubarac served as the secretary of Louis Massignon.
-In 1959, he started his academic career, teaching Classical Arabic at the Institut Catholique de Paris.
-Till his death, he taught in several universities, including as the Université catholique de Louvain, Belgium, the University of Paris IV: Paris-Sorbonne and others.
+From 1950 to 1962, Moubarac served as secretary to Louis Massignon.
+In 1959, he began teaching Classical Arabic at the Institut Catholique de Paris.
+Until his death he taught at several universities, including the Université catholique de Louvain in Belgium and the University of Paris IV: Paris-Sorbonne.

-He participated between 1962 and 1965 in the Second Vatican Council within the Maronite delegation.
-After 1965, he dedicated himself to his work of promotion of the Interfaith dialogue, of defense of the Palestinian and especially Lebanese causes from 1975.
+He took part in the Second Vatican Council between 1962 and 1965 as part of the Maronite delegation.
+After 1965 he promoted interfaith dialogue, and from 1975 he defended Palestinian and Lebanese causes.

-From 1985, Father Youakim worked on the rediscovering of the spiritual Syriac roots of the Maronite Church.
-Between 1987 and 1992, he settled in Lebanon and was in charge of preparing the Maronite synod.
+From 1985, Moubarac worked on recovering the Syriac roots of the Maronite Church.
+Between 1987 and 1992 he lived in Lebanon and was in charge of preparing the Maronite synod.
+During this period he began two projects:

-During this period, and despite an intensive work on the Synod preparation and many spiritual and political missions, Moubarac started two important projects: